caoliangnus/addressbook-level1/README.md

 * `add John Doe p/98765432 e/johnd@gmail.com`
 * `add Betsy Crowe e/bencrowe@gmail.com p/1234567 `

+#### Editing a person: `edit`
+> Edits a person in the address book

+Format: `edit INDEX NAME p/PHONE_NUMBER e/EMAIL`
+> Words in `UPPER_CASE` are the parameters<br>
+  The index refers to the index numbers shown in the most recent listing.
+Phone number and email can be in any order but the name must come first.
+  These are the updated information.

+Examples:
+* `list`<br>
+  `edit 2 John Doe p/98765432 e/johnd@gmail.com`
+  > Edit and update the 2nd person in the address book.
+* `find Betsy` <br>
+  `edit 1 Betsy Crowe e/bencrowe@gmail.com p/1234567 `
+  > Edit and update the 1st person in the address book.

 #### Listing all persons: `list`

 > Shows a list of persons, as an indexed list, in the order they were added to the address book,